Busan builds the Actors' House as a monument to Thespian craftsmanship | ExBulletin

 The Busan Festival has seen its fair share of fandom in previous editions, with everything from frenzied crowds on guest visits to Haeundae, a bustling BIFF plaza in Nampodong, to star-struck teens camping out at the entrance. of the Grand Hotel.
 None of these are particularly appropriate in the era of COVID and social distancing.

-With this in mind, the festival has built what it calls an Actors House, a series of somewhat more respectful and arm’s length encounters between on-screen stars and their audiences.
+With this in mind, the festival has built what it calls a “House of Actors”, a series of meetings that are a little more respectful and at arm’s length between the stars on the screen and their audience.
 The series consists of six deeper conversations with younger and successful talent.

 They will share stories that have never been heard before, including their acting philosophy and their most memorable scenes, organizers say.
 The sessions are moderated by Una Beck, head of Una Labo Actorology.